SAMtoBAM/TLHcrsFinder/README.md

 ## How to look for known functional domains
-TLHcrsFinder looks for the conserved region however the actual expressed portion of the repeat (generally a helicase) is only contained within the repeat <br/>
+TLRFinder looks for the conserved region however the actual expressed portion of the repeat (generally a helicase) is only contained within the repeat <br/>
 Therefore you may be interested to find domains within the repeat as an indication of the function <br/>
-Notably, in [O'Donnell et al. 2025]() using TLHcrsFinder we found several examples of repeats containing genes that were not helicases.
+Notably, in [O'Donnell et al. 2025]() using TLRFinder we found several examples of repeats containing genes that were not helicases.

 This step requires you to download a large database of conserved domains in order to search against <br/>